MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/Export-Console.md

 ### -Path
 Specifies a path and file name for the console file (*.psc1).
-Enter a path (optional) and name.
+Enter an optional path and name.
-Wildcards are not permitted.
+Wildcard characters are not permitted.

-If you type only a file name, Export-Console creates a file with that name and the ".psc1" file name extension in the current directory.
+If you specify only a file name, Export-Console creates a file that has that name and the .psc1 file name extension in the current directory.

 This parameter is required unless you have opened Windows PowerShell with the PSConsoleFile parameter or exported a console file during the current session.
 It is also required when you use the NoClobber parameter to prevent the current console file from being overwritten.

-If you omit this parameter, Export-Console overwrites (replaces the content of) the console file that was used most recently in this session.
+If you omit this parameter, Export-Console overwrites the console file that was used most recently in this session.
-The path to the most recently used console file is stored in the value of the $ConsoleFileName automatic variable.
+The path of the most recently used console file is stored in the value of the $ConsoleFileName automatic variable.
 For more information, see about_Automatic_Variables.

 ```yaml